TheFractured/riven-rater/README.md

   It accepts two winrates (player and public) in percent notation (aka 56 not 0.56) and uses them to calculate two values: A percent difference between the two and a pvalue obtainied from a Fisher's Exact Test (scipy used here).
 The idea is to give a clue as to a player's skill on a champion compared to the population.
-Problem is, without modern ranked data, I'm forced to approximate numbers of
+Problem is, without modern ranked data, I'm forced to approximate numbers of games won/lost by using the winrate and multiplying it by a nice, fat multiple of 10.
+There's for sure a less horrific way to do it, but this one took 5 minutes to implement and it let me keep testing and I haven't looked back yet.

+main.py
+  The meaty bit.
+I assign RiotWatcher and my implementation of the championggAPI to variables which I use to call on them.
+The user inputs summoner data which is used to gather data with the API calls, and it is presented to them.
+Most of the JSON processing is done here, as the JSON's are saved to variables once gathered and used periodically for relevent data.